 Protected terrestrial species identified as having potential to occur in Plaquemines Parish include piping plover and red knot (USFWS 2018), which are shorebirds.
 Shorebirds occupying shoreline environments where dredge spoils would be deposited would likely move to undisturbed habitat located adjacent to the alternative.
-Suitable habitat for piping plover or red knot are not known to exist in the area, therefore, no effects to the piping plover or red knot would occur.
+Although suitable habitat for piping plover or red knot are not known to exist in the area, if these shorebirds were present, they would be minor, short-term impacts during construction activities.
+The species would likely move back into the alternative area once construction is completed and effects would be short term.